 Call for Abstract

-2nd European Pathology and Infectious Disease Conference, will be organized around the theme “Emphasizing the practical approaches in pathology”
+2nd Pathology and Infectious Disease Conference, will be organized around the theme “Foreseeing the future in Infectious Diseases”

-Euro Pathology Meet 2019 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Euro Pathology Meet 2019
+Pathology Meet 2020 is comprised of keynote and speakers sessions on latest cutting edge research designed to offer comprehensive global discussions that address current issues in Pathology Meet 2020

 Submit your abstract to any of the mentioned tracks.

 Register now for the conference by choosing an appropriate package suitable to you.

 The pathogenesis or pathology of infectious diseases reflects the relationship among the human host, the infectious agent, and the external environment.
 The diseases that are caused by germs or microorganisms and which may infect any part of the body are called Infectious Diseases.
 They are caused by pathogenic microorganisms such as bacteria, virus and fungi.
 Germs can be spread either through direct or indirect contact.
 The infectious agent can be either exogenous or endogenous.
 Vaccination, maintenance of Proper Hygiene and Medicines helps in the preventing and controlling of infections.
 Infectious diseases have a range of causes, and they can be found all over the world.
 These diseases are considered contagious or communicable, meaning that they can be passed from person to person.

 - Track 1-2Viruses